 Sickle cell disease is a genetic haemoglobin disorder, which can cause severe pain, significant end-organ damage, pulmonary complications, and premature death.
 Sickle cell disease is one of the most common severe monogenic disorders in the world, due to the inheritance of two abnormal haemoglobin (beta globin) genes.
 The two most common chronic chest complications due to sickle cell disease are pulmonary hypertension and chronic sickle lung disease.
 These complications can lead to morbidity (such as reduced exercise tolerance) and increased mortality.

-This is an update of a Cochrane review first published in 2011 and updated in 2014.
+This is an update of a Cochrane Review first published in 2011 and updated in 2014 and 2016.

 We wanted to determine whether trials involving people with sickle cell disease that compare regular long-term blood transfusion regimens with standard care, hydroxycarbamide (hydroxyurea) any other drug treatment show differences in the following: mortality associated with chronic chest complications; severity of established chronic chest complications; development and progression of chronic chest complications; serious adverse events.